Sign up for our newsletter to stay informed about:

 Do you find it difficult to fall asleep?
 Or maybe you wake up in the night or wake up too early?

-If so, watch our Improve your sleep video which gives tips and techniques to help you to overcome sleep problems.
-If you need further advice or support after watching the video, book on our Improve your sleep workshop.
+If so, watch our Improve your sleep video.
+It gives tips and techniques to help you to overcome sleep problems.
+If you need further advice or support after watching the video, book on our Improve your sleep talk.

-Check our events page for upcoming dates and more information.
+Visit our events page for upcoming dates and more information.
+If you don't see any upcoming dates listed, please contact our support and information team:

-A few comments from those who attended the workshop:
+A few comments from those who attended the talk:

 “Lots of good tips!”